blynkkk/blynkkk.github.io/Widgets.md

 There are 4 types of Widgets:

 - **Controllers** - they send commands to hardware.
 Use them to control your stuff;
-- **Displays** - used for various vizualizations of data that comes from hardware to the smartphone;
+- **Displays** - used for various visualizations of data that comes from hardware to the smartphone;
 - **Notifications** - are various widgets to send messages and notifications;
 - **Others** - widgets that don't belong to any category;